 Here, we explain the process of grouping data from an XML document in detail using XSLT.
-XSLT 1.0 has a roundabout way of implementation of grouping [13].
-Fortunately, in XSLT 2.0, grouping has been simplified by introducing xsl:for-each-group element.
-In Figure 4, we show an example XSLT which selects artist and title information grouping by each country.
+There is a way to implement grouping in XSLT 1.0, however, it is a roundabout way of implementation of grouping [13].

+Fortunately, starting from version 2.0 of XSLT, grouping has been simplified by introducing xsl:for-eachgroup element dedicated function for this purpose (refer to Figure 4).